This page simply records the songs sung, and the homework assigned,

 Rumour Has It by Adele.

-We revisited everything learned so far, then worked our way through the musical interlude.
+We revisited everything learned so far, then worked our way through the

 We did have a go at the first part of the bridge, but did not get far.